hinto-janai/festival/daemon/mdbook/src/api-stability/api-stability.md

 In general - **things may be added, but never removed.**

-If something is unstable, it will be [`marked`](marker.md) as such.
+If something is unstable, it will be [`marked`](/api-stability/marker.md) as such.

-These rules will apply until a potential `v2.0.0` breaking release.
+## Breaking Changes
+Breaking changes to the [`stable`](/api-stability/marker.md) API may occur in 3 situations:

+1. `festivald v2.0.0` release
+2. There is a fundamental/security bug that must be fixed in `festivald`
+3. There is a _difference_ between this documentation and the actual `festivald` input/output

+These will be noted in release notes if they ever occur.